cayling2/Gen-711-Final-Project-/README.md

 R2

 </details>
--Qulaity of trimmed reads using trimmomatic shown to have improved.
+-Quality of trimmed reads using trimmomatic shown to have improved.
 <details>
   <summary>Caylin Fastqc trimmed</summary>